10yard/dkafe/readme.md

 The special subfolder name "shell" can be used when you want to launch a batch file or shell script.
 Create a file named <romname>.bat on Windows or <romname>.sh elsewhere inside the shell subfolder of dkafe.

-Multiple emulators can be configured in settings.txt and the launch emulator (0, 1 or 2) can be set in the emu column.
+Multiple emulators can be configured in settings.txt and the launch emulator can be set in the emu column.
 If blank the default 0 will be used.

-All roms in the list should be given an X, Y position of where they should appear on the level and a basic description.
-Screen size is 224x256.
+All roms in the list should be given an X, Y position of where their icon should appear on the level and a basic descriptive name.

 All roms should also have a similarly named image as a .png file in the /artwork/icons folder or subfolder.
 You can use the default_machine.png as a template.